Pit bulls are the most misunderstood dog breed of all time.

 According to some, they are vicious attack dogs by their very nature.

 Wrong.
-I've walked approximately a hundred pit bulls.
+I've walked 100+ shelter dogs (many of them were pit bulls).
 Guess how many bit or barked at me?
 Zero.

 And yet many areas of the world ban this breed due to an unfounded fear.
 Cesar Millan calls it "canine racism" and I agree.